 The style doesn't always have to fade to silver.
 Take this beautiful look, which flawlessly transitions to a deep navy hue, for example.
 Feel free to play with different variations when it comes to the purple balayage trend.

 Because this style has to be pre-lightened, make sure to stock up on extra moisturizing masks and treatments per Denn's advice, but don't forget about oils, as well.
 Coconut oil, and jojoba oil offer amazing hydrating properties to keep hair soft and strong.

 Traditional Purple Ombré

 Traditional ombré goes from dark to light, like with this low-maintenance look by Gracie Kundra at Evolve Salon and Spa.

 This bob keeps things interesting with an allover ashy purple tone on the base and lighter, brighter highlights blended throughout.

 The colors used here would do well with a glossing treatment every few weeks to maintain the color.
-Denn recommends also using a silvery shampoo like Pro: Voke Touch of Silver ($6), which she says is great for maintaining the ash tones.
+Denn recommends also using a silvery shampoo like Pro: Voke's Touch of Silver ($6), which she says is great for maintaining the ash tones.

 Fading to Silver

 This dark-to-light ombré begins in a deeper purple before fading to a silvery lilac for a super pretty look you can maintain at home to a certain degree.
 Look for color-enhancing glosses and temporary tints, but know the only way to truly keep the brightest color is through re-dying strands.

 Moisturized, Healthy Curls

-When it comes to curly hair, it's important to keep curls moisturized, especially when they're a vibrant sunset purple like here.
+When it comes to curly hair, it's important to keep curls moisturized, especially when they're a vibrant sunset purple as seen here.
 Dosso recommends Olaplex treatments at least once a week to keep hair healthy, as the product "works to rebuild the injured disulfide bonds, which will ultimately leave you with healthy, shiny hair," she says.

 Vibrant Violet Lengths